IBM/db2forzosdeveloperextension-about/docs/working-with-stored-procedures/deploying-debugging-running-native-sql-stored-procedures.md

 **Note:** Currently, Db2 Developer Extension deploy, debug, and run options support only one NSP per **.spsql** file.
 When NSP options are specified, only the first NSP in the file will be executed; additional NSPs and SQL statements will be ignored.

-We'll use the following example stored procedure throughout this article to demonstrate how to deploy, run, and debug an NSP.
+We'll use the following example stored procedure throughout this article to demonstrate how to deploy and run an NSP.
 This NSP will read the total salary, including bonuses, from the table `DSN8D10.EMP` from a passed in-parameter `DEPTNUMBER`.
 You can paste it into a file so that you try things out for yourself.

 **RETURNDEPTSALARY.spsql**